 10.4.
 Point-in-Time Recovery with Timeline History File

 The timeline history file is essential for performing second and subsequent Point-in-Time Recovery (PITR) operations.
-The following example demonstrates how it is utilized during a second recovery attempt.
+The following example demonstrates its utility during a second recovery attempt.

 restore_command = 'cp /mnt/server/archivedir/%f %p'